-Geographic Focus in Greater Bay Area
+Given the favorable environment of Guangdong province in terms of GDP, population and the Outline Development Plan for the Greater Bay Area, we intend to have a comprehensive school coverage of the nine Guangdong cities in the Greater Bay Area.

-Thanks to our educational quality, we will continue to focus on expanding our school network in Guangdong province in order to enhance our brand influence.
-We intend to have a comprehensive school coverage across the Greater Bay Area.
-Apart from the existing schools in Dongguan and Huizhou, we have entered into cooperation or framework agreements with the local governments of Foshan, Jiangmen, Guangzhou and Zhaoqing, respectively, in respect of the proposed establishment of a private boarding school in each of these cities.
+Apart from the existing schools in Dongguan, Huizhou and Foshan, we have entered into cooperation or framework agreements with the local governments of Jiangmen, Guangzhou and Zhaoqing, respectively, in respect of the proposed establishment of a private boarding school in each of these cities, making up to the potential coverage of six Guangdong cities in the Greater Bay Area in the future.

-However, we will also consider any attractive expansion opportunities outside Guangdong province, such as Sichuan province and Fujian province.
+Meanwhile, we will also explore any attractive expansion opportunities outside Guangdong province.